Lauren919/ChineseSchoolAdminSystem/README.md

 #### Sprint Retrospective
 All user stories were done within the sprint and was tested to make sure the application still worked after the design changes.

+## Project Review
+The minimum viable product was achieved, meaning the project can be considered as successful.
+There is one user story left in the project backlog which should be completed for the application to work at its full potential.
+All but 2 unit tests passed but manual testing was used for the unit tests that didn't pass to ensure that the method worked correctly.
+The GUI was also manually tested to ensure that it works.
+All scrum events have been documented onto this README file.

+## Project Retrospective
+Overall, I think that the project went well.
+I had a few issues with using github at the start of the project but this was quickly resolved.
+Also, I am happy that I planned out my sprints well so that for the majority of the sprints I was able to complete all the user stories that I had set out to do.
+I also kept up with updating the README with all the sprint documentation, which helped me keep track of how I was progressing throughout the project.